We believe in learning the ESSENTIALS of words, numbers, and sentences.

 The Essentials program offers a complete language arts program.
 The Essentials of the English Language Guide provides a comprehensive grammar program complete with English grammar, spelling, and punctuation rules.
 Our writing curriculum teaches the skills needed to write strong paragraphs and essays.
 There should be no need to have an additional Language Arts program.

 Essentials class is not just for students!
 In fact, students will have a difficult time succeeding in this class without a parent's constant involvement.
-Some parents may think that the tutor is there to teach the child, when, in fact, the tutor is there to teach to parent how to teach the child.
+Some parents may think that the tutor is there to teach the child, when, in fact, the tutor is there to teach the parent how to teach the child.
 Each week during class, the tutor will model the lessons for the students and the parents.
 It is the parent's responsibility to understand the lesson so that he or she can go home and model it for the student.
 If the parent is not an active and engaged member of the class, the student may become confused and frustrated with the lessons and won't thrive in the Essentials environment.